mattobrien415/blog/content/deep learning/boxing_003.md

 ![functions](https://github.com/mobbSF/blog/blob/master/images/cash100.png?raw=true)

-However, considering what the average looks like, it seems like the choice of 0.90 is
+Quite a lot of varaiance.
+Here's a plot of the average:

 ![functions](https://github.com/mobbSF/blog/blob/master/images/functions_100_mean.png?raw=true)

+It seems like the choice of 0.90 is still pretty conservative.
+But in gambling, perhaps conservative is okay.

 With the bulk of the work now done, we can claim success.